 Nature has supported and maintained life on earth since time immemorial and will continue to do so in the future.
 This capacity of the earth is known as the sustainability of nature or ecosystems or the environment.
 But, once the alteration of nature’s initial state occurs, its ability to revert back is lost.
-The anthropocentric activities of development like industrialisation have led to the indiscriminate exploitation of natural resources.
+The anthropocentric activities of development like industrialization have led to the indiscriminate exploitation of natural resources.
 The problem has attained global dimensions.
-It has brought us to a position where not only the life forms on this planet, but also the very existence of mankind.
+It has brought us to a position where not only the life forms on this planet but also the very existence of mankind is being affected.

 1. What is sustainable development?

 A. The development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

 B. To conserve natural resources and to develop alternate sources of power while reducing pollution and harm to the environment.

 C. It is the practice of developing land and construction projects in a manner that reduces their impact on the environment by allowing them to create energy-efficient models of self-sufficiency.